"The question is," said Alice, "whether you can make words mean so many different

 on the cerebral cortex marking regions of the occipital, parietal, and temporal

-lobes (behind Wernicke's area) which link visual word recognition with other
+lobes (behind Wernicke's area) which links visual word recognition with other

 Arcuate fasciculus.
 A tract of association